nickcash/open-data-500/readme.md

 this means that all of the survey companies are in the preview set and that none of the non-survey companies are in the preview set.

 Well maybe.
-Given what I'm about to say, I'm starting to wonder whether there was a mistake in the HTML version.
+Given what I'm about to say in the next section, I'm starting to wonder whether there was a mistake in the HTML version.

 ### Which companies are in the preview?
 I still haven't resolved which companies are considered to be the preview